maxgerhardt/omega2-lmic-lorawan/README.md

 ### Features

 * a port of LMIC for the Omega2
-  * supports SX1272 and SX1276 type radios
+  * supports SX1272 and SX1276 type radios  (change the `config.h` in LMIC and recompile!)
   * communication to radio via native SPI interface or an I²C to SPI bridge (NXP SC18IS602B)
 * includes the `lorawan_send` commandline tool
   * send abitratry payload given the necessary ABP or OTAA keys